 Naturally dried Dulse seaweed leaves

-Dulse, a red seaweed from the Atlantic, has been used as food & medicine for centuries.
+Dulse, a red seaweed from the Atlantic (many know it as ‘Atlantic Dulse’ as a result), has been used as food & medicine for centuries.
 It is harvested from the wild in north east of America, Ireland & Iceland.
-It is enjoying a revival at the moment, dubbed ‘the next kale’ as explained in Bon Appetit Food Magazine, ‘How to Eat Dulse Seaweed – Bon Appétit‘
+It is enjoying a revival at the moment, dubbed ‘the next kale’ and the ‘vegan bacon’ due to it’s smoky flavour.